PROFESSIONAL LEARNING

 WF1995913 Shaped 2024 Classcraft blog migration images

-Most educators are on the same page by recognizing that family participation in schooling can make a huge difference in a student who feels confident and enjoys learning.
+Most educators are on the same page.
+They recognize that family participation in schooling can make a huge difference for students, ensuring they feel confident and enjoy learning.
 That’s especially true if they struggle with both the academic and social aspects of schooling.
 When family members and teachers regularly share information about a child and what’s happening in the classroom, it supports the learning process from all sides, setting up students for success.

 Note that “home” and “family” will not mean the same thing to all students.
 Many students have complicated home situations or possibly no home at all.
 The family members interacting with teachers are often parents, but this too will depend on the student.
 Be sure to consider what forms of communication are feasible for your classroom, accounting for each student’s individual needs.